 Whether you’re interested in purchasing a finely crafted piece of furniture, or learning how to build one, my goal is to provide the highest level of service and quality.
 I don’t cut corners when I make furniture, and I refuse to cut them when it comes to passing on the skills I’ve spent decades developing.

 After graduation from high school, Chuck began working for other cabinet makers to hone his skills.
-After having spent nearly ten years working with Irion Company Furnituremakers, and having worked his way up to head of case and chair production, Chuck decided to branch off on his own.
+Having spent nearly ten years working with Irion Company Furnituremakers, working his way up to head of case and chair production, Chuck decided to branch off on his own.
 Since 1991 Chuck has built a reputation for making the highest quality 18th Century furniture in the country.
-His work can be seen in museums, private collections and at some of the finest juried craft shows in the country.
+His work can be seen in museums, private collections, and at some of the finest juried craft shows in the country.
 Chuck has received numerous woodworking awards throughout his career and has been featured in local and national magazines and newspapers.

 In 2014, Chuck joined the staff of Popular Woodworking Magazine as Senior Editor but left nearly two years later to start an online magazine.
 Realizing his true passion resides in the workshop, either building furniture or teaching others, he exited the online venture and re-established himself as a teacher and furniture maker in 2017.

 Carving Spanish Feet, April 2009, Issue #175

 It’s a Secret, November 2009, Issue #179

 The William & Mary Style, April 2010, Issue #182